Trucking Accident Attorney San Fernando Valley CA

 Additionally, your attorney will likely ask you questions about the details of the accident and your injuries.
 They’ll want to understand the full extent of your injury, including whether you are still receiving medical care for your injury or if you’re out of work due to it.
 This information will help them build a strong case for your claim.
 Plus, your lawyer should also provide you with information about the timeline for filing your claim, which is typically three years from the date of the incident in California.
 It’s important to be mindful of this time frame when gathering evidence and preparing your claim.
 Your attorney should also explain the court process to you and what to expect at each step.

-If you have been involved in an accident, contact a San Fernando Valley trucking accident attorney at the Law Offices of Barry P. Goldberg for help today.
+If you have been involved in an accident, contact a San Fernando Valley trucking accident attorney at the Goldberg Injury Lawyers for help today.

 What Are the Five Main Reasons Trucking Accidents Happen?